 - whose disability appears on the List of Recognised Disabilities, or where a child's medical condition or disability is not on the List, the disability causes the child to function below the standard for their age as assessed under the Disability Care Load Assessment (Child), or

-- a carer who qualifies for Carer Payment (child) receives Carer Allowance automatically for that child.
+- a carer who qualifies for Carer Payment (child) may receive Carer Allowance automatically for that child.

 To meet the criteria the person(s) being cared for must be likely to suffer from the disability permanently or for an extended period of at least 12 months (unless their condition is terminal) as assessed by a medical practitioner or other approved person.